Millions expected to hit the road this Memorial Day weekend

+AAA said it expects to respond to more than 3,500 emergency roadside calls.

-AAA is advising travelers to be prepared, and make sure their cars are ready to hit the road, with a good battery, properly inflated tires, with an emergency kit, and a fully-charged cell phone.
+It is reminding drivers to be prepared and make sure their vehicles are ready with an emergency kit, a fully charged cell phone and patience.

+“We’re going to head to West Point on Saturday, and then we plan on going to the 9/11 Memorial, Empire State Building, the Statue of Liberty, a few other places we can go see, looking forward it," said Ron Watson of Oklahoma.
+"Driving in this traffic up here is a lot crazier than it is in Oklahoma, but I’m kind of getting used to it."

+The busiest travel times are expected to be Friday afternoon and evening.

 Welcome to the discussion.